 2 T basil pesto (or more if you like a lot of pesto)

 1/4 c shredded parmesan cheese

 1 T chopped fresh basil

 1. Marinate the chicken breasts for at least an hour in a Ziploc bag with garlic, olive oil, lemon juice, salt, and pepper.
 Refrigerate chicken while marinating.

-2. When chicken has marinated, heat a grill pan over medium high heat with the canola oil.
+2. When chicken has marinated, heat a grill pan over medium high heat with the vegetable oil.
 Grill the chicken breasts until cooked through and browned on each side.
 Remove the chicken breasts to a cutting board, and chop chicken into bite-sized pieces.

 3. While chicken is grilling, cook the linguine according to the package directions, drain, rinse, and set aside.
 Keep linguine warm.

 4. In a separate skillet, heat the butter and add the chicken pieces.
 Add the linguine and the pesto.
 Lightly toss until the pasta is coated with pesto.
 Add the parmesan and toss lightly again.

 5. Divide the linguine amongst 4 plates and sprinkle with chopped basil and pine nuts.